Vampire Dog: Plot

 Meanwhile, Skylar knows the truth about Fang.
-Fang tells her he turned into a vampire dog 600 years ago when a certain count Vlad tried to attack the great-great-great-...-great-parents of Ace.
-Fang attacked vampire, but was bitten.
-As he became immortal, the dog stayed with the family.
+Fang tells the kids how he turned into a vampire dog 600 years ago when the legendary count Vlad tried to attack the great-great-great-...-great-parents of Ace.
+Fang attacked the vampire, but was bitten, with the bite turning him into a vampire as a result.
+After he became immortal, the dog stayed with the family, who declared that their descendants would become Fang’s new owners.
 After becoming a vampire, Fang ate mostly horse hoofs until discovering jelly pudding.
 Skylar, a genius in chemistry, knows the reason: jelly pudding contains gelatin, which contains collagen, which for Fang, is a substitute for haemoglobin.
 Skylar wonders if she can find a way for Fang to walk in the sunlight.

 Doctor Warhol and Frank have attempted to kidnap the dog and failed.
 They then scheme to buy up all the gelatin in town to lure the dog but fail again.
 Not much later, Fang is found by the school caretaker and brought to a pet shelter.
-His mother grounds Ace for taking the dog to school and refuses to get his dog back because she sees her son as an embarrassment and tries to save her career.
+His mother grounds Ace for taking the dog to school and refuses to get his dog back because she has to save her career and the school.
 Despite being grounded, Ace and Skylar visit the pet shelter to save Fang from another kidnap attempt by Warhol and Frank.
 The talent show takes place that evening.
 Susan's class performance is stopped by Hickman, exposing that the drummer is using a drum computer to cheat.
 Warhol bribed Hickman and the drummer (his nephew Murray Arbuckle) to doom the school so that she could build her chemical company on the land.
 The contest jury rules that the group can continue if another drummer can be found.
 Ace appears and plays drums without his stage fright.
 His school wins and is saved.
 Susan is proud of her son.
 The corrupt Hickman is fired, while Arbuckle is assigned to the instrument triangle instead of drums.
 Ace becomes a very popular boy.
-Skylar finds out Fang only needs to take some drug against sun allergy.
+Skylar finds out Fang only needs to take a special medicine against his sun allergy.
 Warhol and Frank are arrested by police and declared lunatics after claiming Fang is a vampire dog.
+Later, the kids go to the park with Fang to try out the allergy medicine, which is successful, and now, Fang can play in the sun and enjoy life like a normal dog.